dajaea/atlas/README.md

+The Question:

-The question: what do speakers of English and of Chinese write about and find interesting?
+What do speakers of English and of Chinese write about and find interesting?
 Secondarily, what patterns can be seen in the structure of this knowledge base?

 Data Sources: